esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >💡Tip
 >Accessible affordances can help you design products with good usability.
 When users know how to interact with your product right away, they don’t have to spend time learning your UI and can focus on what’s important: solving their problems.

-Marcy mentions example of a
+Marcy mentions example of having other interactive elements than just swipe ("Tinder"-app for Pets had this).
+Swiping is problematic when using a screen reader.
+You need affordance in form of another type of UI element, such as

 ## Useful resources
 TODO: Add more  useful links.